-The Joint Replacement Center is a branch of the Department of Orthopedic Surgery.
+The Joint Replacement Center is a branch of Orthopedic Surgery.
 We provide specialized surgical treatment services for treating conditions of the hip, knee, shoulder, and ankle.
 Our goal is to improve our patients' quality of life and to get them moving comfortably again.
-We are committed to providing the highest quality care to our joint replacement patients.
-To help each patient craft a personalized best treatment plan for his/her condition.
+We are committed to providing the highest quality care to our joint replacement patients and to help each patient craft a personalized best treatment plan for his/her condition.

 Hips are one of the most important joints in the human body.
-There are many varieties of hip surgery leading up to and including total hip replacement surgery.
+There are many varieties of hip surgeries leading up to and including total hip replacement surgery.

 Knees are one of the most important joints in the human body.
 We offer all types of knee surgeries - total knee replacements, partial knee replacements and custom knee replacements.
 A knee replacement also called knee arthroplasty, more accurately termed a knee "resurfacing" because only the surface of the bones are actually replaced.